-Credits: 3 Lecture Hours: 3 Prereq: Qualified for ENG 100 or "C" or higher in SP 151.
-Semester Offered: Fall Description: This is a combined lecture/lab course providing extensive practice in preparing and presenting effective public speeches with special emphasis on organization, outlining, audience analysis, analytical reasoning, and delivery skills.
+Prereq: Qualified for ENG 100 or

+"C" or higher in SP 151.
+Semester Offered: Fall

+Description: This is a combined lecture/lab course providing extensive practice in preparing and presenting effective public speeches with special emphasis on organization, outlining, audience analysis, analytical reasoning, and delivery skills.

-SP 253: Argumentation and Debate Credits: 3 Lecture Hours: 3 Prereq: Qualified for ENG 100.
-Semester Offered: Fall, Spring Description: This course develops writing, reading, critical thinking and communication skills.
-Students will learn to develop techniques to research and present arguments in an effective and articulate manner.
+SP 253: Argumentation and Debate

+Class Hours: 3 lecture

+Prereq: Qualified for ENG 100.

+Semester Offered: Fall, Spring

+Description: This course

+develops writing, reading, critical

+thinking and communication

+skills.
+Students will learn to

+develop techniques to research

+and present arguments in an

+effective and articulate manner.